-Annex Reference paragraph 3.2 (A) c and 3.4 above Regulatory and other matters which are not to be the subject of the Call-in process by the Group Call-in Panel 1 Planning - all matters relating to the control of development and matters arising therefrom.
-2 Rights of way, highways and traffic regulation matters where the Council is exercising any of its regulatory statutory powers.
 3 Licensing - All licensing and registration requirements where the Council is the responsible statutory authority.
 4 Statutory action under the Environmental Protection Act, Food Safety Act, Health and Safety at Work Etc. Act, Contaminated Land Act and other associated Environmental Health legislation where the Council is exercising any of its regulatory statutory powers.
 5 Renovation or other grants or assistance given in accordance with Council policy to individual applicants, including any subsequent statutory procedure to enforce grant conditions.
 7 Homelessness determination and Housing Register and Homelessness Reviews under Section 164 and 202 of the Housing Act 1996.
-8 Granting of individual easements, rights of way, or wayleaves over Council-owned land in accordance with Council policy.
+8 Granting of individual easements, rights of way, or wayleaves over Councilowned land in accordance with Council policy.
 9 Exercising the Council's statutory powers under the National Assistance Act in relation to persons in need of care and attention.
-10 Exercising the Council's statutory powers in relation to making arrangements for burials and cremation under the Public Health (Control of Diseases) Act 1984.
-11 Matters dealt with by the Recruitment and Appeals Panel, including, but not limited to, grievance and disciplinary matters etc. 12 Matters dealt with by the Licensing Committee or Licensing Sub-Committee where either are considering individual licenses or applications or renewals.
-13 Matters in connection with complaints about Members of the Council, which have been referred to the Standards Committee by the Monitoring Officer or an Ethical Standards Officer of the Standards Board.
-14 Appeals under the Council's Complaints Procedure.
+10 Exercising the Council's statutory powers in relation to making arrangements for burials and cremation under the Public Health (Control of Diseases) Act 11 Matters dealt with by the Recruitment and Appeals Panel, including, but not limited to, grievance and disciplinary matters etc. Matters dealt with by the Licensing Committee or Licensing Sub-Committee 12 where either are considering individual licenses or applications or renewals.
+Matters in connection with complaints about Members of the Council, which 13 have been referred to the Standards Committee by the Monitoring Officer or an Ethical Standards Officer of the Standards Board.